In this article I’ll show you how to set up and start developing with the CH32V003 and CH32V006 series of ultra-low-cost RISC-V microcontrollers.

 Once you see both drivers are working correctly, you can move onto the next step.

-Set RISC-V mode.
+Set WCH-LinkE RISC-V mode.

-The programmer supports both an ARM and a RISC-V mode.
-If the programmer is in ARM mode, there you will see a blue LED lit.
 If there is no blue led, you can ignore the rest of this and go straight to setting up the programming environment.

 If the blue LED is lit, you have to swap the mode.
 Luckily, you only have to perform this step once, as the mode will be written to eeprom.